harry-dev-general/mbh/docs/05-troubleshooting/VESSEL_LOCATION_UPDATE_FIX.md

 1. Always consider the case where no records exist
 2. Provide fallback logic to create necessary records
 3. Test with both frequently-used and rarely-used entities
+4. Verify that any values used match Airtable's single/multi-select options